Second Australian Imperial Force in the United Kingdom: Arrival in the UK

 Convoy US 3's destination changed following the German invasion of France on 10 May 1940, which further increased the probability that Italy would enter the war.
 On 15 May, the British Government proposed again that Convoy US 3 be diverted to the UK.
 The Australian Chiefs of Staff endorsed this proposal, but the War Cabinet remained reluctant to split the AIF.
 Instead, the War Cabinet asked whether the troops could be sent to either South Africa or North-West India to complete their training before joining the 6th Division in Egypt.
 Several ministers believed that the British Government was seeking to divide the AIF into separate elements which would operate under direct British command.
 After being advised by the British Government that accommodation and equipment for the troops were not likely to be available in India or South Africa, the War Cabinet agreed on 19 May for Convoy US 3 to proceed to the UK.
 At this time the Allied forces in France were rapidly retreating.
 The New Zealand Government had agreed in April for its soldiers on Convoy US 3 to be sent to the UK in the event that the ships were unable to enter the Red Sea.

-On 4 June, the Chief of the Australian General Staff, General Brudenell White, recommended to the War Cabinet that the 6th Division be immediately transferred from the Middle East to Marseilles in France to complete its preparations for combat before entering the fighting there.
+On 4 June, the Chief of the Australian General Staff, General Brudenell White, recommended to the War Cabinet that the 6th Division be immediately transferred from the Middle East to Marseille in France to complete its preparations for combat before entering the fighting there.
 Most elements of the BEF were being evacuated from Dunkirk at this time, but the British Government intended to reconstitute it in France.
 The 6th Division was not combat-ready, as it still had not completed training or received key equipment.
 The War Cabinet rejected White's proposal, and agreed to remind the British Government of its previous assurances that the AIF would be concentrated in a single location.
 A proposal made in late June by the British Medical Directorate for Australian soldiers who were wounded in the Middle East to be sent to the UK to recover for as long as the Mediterranean remained open to Allied shipping was also rejected.